hellokugelblitz/DijkstrasSearchVisualized/README.md

 # Dijkstras Visualized
 Over the past couple days I have been playing around with Dijkstra's shortest path algorithm.
-I used my JS, HTML, and CSS skills to demo it 🚀
+I used my JS, HTML, and CSS skills to demo it 🚀<br>
 You can create your own dynamic graph with as many nodes as you'd like.

 [Check out the live version!](https://people.rit.edu/jgl2651/JACK/Projects/DV/)